 Discuss All Treatments with Your Physician

 Be sure to tell your physician any concerns you have.
 If you plan to become pregnant, tell him/her your plans.
-If you become pregnant, make sure you are referred to an obstetrician-gynecologist that will also work with you during this time.
-Despite the cynicism of fibromyalgia diagnosed by some physicians, there are physicians that are willing to listen and work with you.
+If you become pregnant, refer you to an obstetrician-gynecologist who will also work with you during this time.
+Despite the cynicism of fibromyalgia diagnosed by some physicians, some physicians are willing to listen and work with you.
 Give them a chance to care for you the way you need to be cared for.

 Rest, rest, rest

-A body living with fibromyalgia is a body that requires more rest and more breaks than other bodies.
-Our energy levels are already depleted, and pregnancy will drain them even more so.
-Be sure to take rest or naps more often, and take frequent breaks throughout the day.
+A body living with fibromyalgia requires more rest and breaks than other bodies.
+Our energy levels are depleted, and pregnancy will drain them even more.
+Be sure to rest or naps more often and take frequent breaks throughout the day.
 Neglecting this need will only aggravate your symptoms and cause more pain than is necessary.
 Stay ahead of the curve and listen to your body.

 Catch some Zzzz’s

-Just as increased rest and frequent breaks are important, so is sleep.
+Just as increased rest and frequent breaks are essential, so is sleep.
 And sleep seems to be impossible when pregnant, I know.
-The bed is uncomfortable and there is no easy position to sleep once you become further along in the pregnancy.
-Sleep is still needed though, no matter how difficult it becomes.
+The bed is uncomfortable, and there is no easy position to sleep in once you get further along in the pregnancy.
+Sleep is still needed, though, no matter how difficult it becomes.
 Talk to your physician about natural sleep remedies such as essential oils or melatonin.
 If medications are something you’d like to try, ask your physician about safe medications for sleep while pregnant.

 Form a Support System

-One of the important strategies I’ve learned with fibro is to build a strong, solid support system.
-A group of friends and loved ones that understand – to an extent – my daily struggles, and are willing to be there for me when I need it.
-This could not be any more important when pregnant – before, during, and after.
+One of the essential strategies I’ve learned with fibro is to build a robust and solid support system.
+A group of friends and loved ones who understand – to an extent – my daily struggles and are willing to be there for me when I need it.
+This could not be more important when pregnant – before, during, and after.
 You are going to have difficult days.
 You will become overwhelmed.
 You will have to ask for help.
 If you don’t have a support system in place, get one in place now.

 Stick to a fibromyalgia diet

 There are certain foods to avoid while living with fibromyalgia.
-These foods include processed foods, foods rich in sugars, red meats, fried foods, wheat, and animal fats.
+These foods include processed foods rich in sugars, red meats, fried foods, wheat, and animal fats.
 These foods will increase inflammation, affect cognitive function, and can irritate the stomach.
-When these issues occur, it can cause your body to experience a flare in symptoms lasting anywhere from days to weeks, or even months.
+When these issues occur, it can cause your body to experience a flare in symptoms lasting anywhere from days to weeks or even months.
 Instead, eat anti-inflammatory foods such as greens, sweet potatoes, or berries.
-For body aches, try tart cherry juice, and for energy, try apples, eggs, oats, or almonds.
-Herbal teas will also help with various ailments including nausea, exhaustion, and body pains.
-Eating healthy and every few hours (before you’re hungry) can help fight fibromyalgia symptoms naturally.
+For body aches, try tart cherry juice; for energy, try apples, eggs, oats, or almonds.
+Herbal teas will also help with various ailments, including nausea, exhaustion, and body pains.
+Eating healthy every few hours (before you’re hungry) can help fight fibromyalgia symptoms naturally.

 Support group

-Joining a support group either online or in-person may be beneficial for some individuals.
+Joining a support group, either online or in-person, may benefit some individuals.
 For me as a fibro parent, I have gained a lot of support from my fibro parenting group on Facebook.
 It’s a group of parents all battling fibromyalgia.
 We understand each other’s struggles, victories, and the importance of support.
-When there is an issue shared, we rally together to encourage and comfort one another.
-It’s a great way to connect with others and ask for advice without the fear of being judged, mocked, or belittled.
+When an issue is shared, we encourage and comfort one another.
+It’s a great way to connect with others and ask for advice without fearing being judged, mocked, or belittled.
 Articles, research, and other resources regarding fibromyalgia are also shared in the group.

 Click here to join our fibro parenting group.